• Skip to primary navigation

 Jump to Recipe

 Frutti di mare translates to “fruits of the sea,” and it’s certainly an accurate name.
-This seafood pasta dish is made with fresh clams, mussels, scallops, and sweet, succulent shrimp that are all tossed in a garlic wine sauce and served over perfectly al dente pasta — this is a meal you won’t soon forget.
+This seafood pasta dish is made with fresh clams, mussels, scallops, and sweet, succulent shrimp that are all tossed in a garlic wine sauce and served over perfectly al dente pasta.
+It’s a meal you won’t soon forget.

 frutti di mare served over spaghetti with a sprig of basil in a white bowl

-One of the best parts of this impressive dish is how easy it is.
-It doesn’t require a lot of prep time and you only need two pans on the stovetop — one large skillet (or saute pan) to cook the seafood and one large pot to make the pasta.
+One of the best parts of this impressive dish is how easy it is to make.
+It doesn’t require a lot of prep time, and you only need two pans on the stovetop.
+One large skillet (or saute pan) to cook the seafood and one large pot to make the pasta.

-And if you’re a seafood lover who likes the sounds of this delicious pasta dish, you’ll want to check out this Cioppino Recipe, which is a San Francisco-style version.
+If you’re a seafood lover, try our Cioppino Recipe, which is a San Francisco-style version.

 Table of Contents: